Facilities Use Policy

 - All campus facilities are subject to the University Tobacco Use Policy.

-- All campus facilities are subject to the University Alcohol and Drug Use Policy.
+- All campus facilities are subject to the University Alcohol and Other Drug Policy.

 - Revised statutes in State of Louisiana Constitution (see Article 7, Section 14(A)) prohibit the use of public facilities for private or personal gains without the assessment of a use fee.
 Free use for personal gain is against State law.